raitucarp/virtebi-corpus/README.md

 - ~~Doing with whitespace, etc~~

 # Bugs
-~~Currently, If I want to parse this string "thisisstring" it would output: "thisis string".
+Currently, If I want to parse this string "thisisactuallyalongtext" it would output: "is actually along text".
-"thisisastring" to thisis a string, etc
-I want you to help me to find out what is going on.~~
+I will investigate this case more in the future

 # License
 The MIT License (MIT)